LGBTQIA2S+ Support Group:

 Welcome to a group for connection, skill building, and support as we navigate what it is to identify as LGBTQIA2S+ in 2025.

-Our LGBTQIA2S+ support group is a safe and welcoming space for lesbian, gay, bisexual, pansexual, transgender, queer, intersex, asexual, two-spirit, non-binary, and allied/affirming individuals to connect, share their experiences, and find support during unprecedented times in the USA.
-We understand the unique challenges you face, and our group provides a confidential and nonjudgmental environment where you can be yourself and find a place of safety.
+Our LGBTQIA2S+ support group is a safe and welcoming space for lesbian, gay, bisexual, pansexual, transgender, queer, intersex, asexual, two-spirit, non-binary, and all members of the Queer and Trans community to connect, share their experiences, and find support with the challenges that come with the identities we hold.
+We understand the unique challenges you face, and our group provides a confidential and nonjudgmental environment where you can be yourself and create a place of safety.

-Together, we will co-create a space to discuss thoughts, feelings, and other personal impacts.
-We are offering a variety of topics and activities to support you in developing a supportive community, navigating coping skills, and working through uncomfortable feelings.
-Whether you’re navigating the impacts of the current political climate, lacking a supportive community, struggling to regulate and calm your nervous system, or looking for a sense of belonging, our group is here for you.
+Together, we will co-create an environment where we can discuss thoughts, feelings, and other personal impacts.
+We are offering a variety of topics and activities that will aid you in developing a supportive community, building coping skills, and working through uncomfortable feelings.
+Whether you’re exploring your identity and what it means to you, looking for a supportive community, struggling to move through the landscape of your nervous system, or seeking a sense of belonging, our group is here for you.

 Here are some examples of topics we will cover in this group: